ericeasthope/gridworld-rl/README.md

 shaded squares (an obstacle), and "succeeds" by reaching the goal state G, where a reward is given.

-After the first 1000 attempts to the navigate the grid, the obstacle moves, so the agent must navigate a new grid:
+After the first 1000 attempts (episodes) to the navigate the grid, the obstacle moves, so the agent must navigate a new grid:

 <p align="center"><img src="./images/right_environment.png" height="150"></p>